-Analysis: Removal and demolition of interior office features does not include any elements that have acquired historic significance.
-The offices within the scope of work for the project have been vacant for several years and it appears that new features have been added inside these offices that would have gained any historic significance over time.
+Analysis: Removal and demolition of interior basement features does not include any elements that have acquired historic significance.
+The storage rooms and basement features within the scope of work are considered secondary or tertiary spaces in the Downtown Topeka Guidelines.